elifesciences/elife-continuum-documentation/file_naming_spec.md

 ###### `<asset>`

-This refers to an asset file related to an article, for example a figure, sub-figure, data file, video or supplementary file.
+This refers to an asset file related to an article, for example a figure, sub-figure, data file, media, or supplementary file.

 ###### `<a-id>`